 3. Coming back to “stuff” is nice.
 You will be amazed at how much of it you have, despite selling most of it before you left.
 “Stuff” is no longer evil but we need to remain minimalists and won’t let possessions tie us down.

-4. Going back to working outside the home and the kids going to school would be unthinkable right now.
-We’re lucky in that nobody will be doing that round here.
+4. Going back to working outside the home would be unthinkable right now.
+We’re lucky in that nobody will be doing that around here.
 You must try to avoid the scenario of going back to “normal” at all costs.
 Our eyes are now fully open.

 5. We were in Kathmandu for weeks recently.
 I was “over” Kathmandu, getting bored.
 But I miss Kathmandu, and Romania and Thailand and Slovenia and almost everywhere else like crazy right now.
 I’d love to be magically transported back there.
 I’m sure you will feel this too.